-- Physics I A minimum of 4 credits (including lab\) for science majors - Statistics A minimum of 3 credit hours - Chemistry I & II A minimum of 4 credits (including a lab\) for each course (8 credits total) for science majors - Human Anatomy & Physiology A minimum of 8 credits (including two labs\) for science majors -Anatomy and physiology courses for non-science majors and non-human anatomy and physiology course are not acceptable. - Option 1: One semester of Human Anatomy with lab and one semester of Human Physiology with lab - Option 2: Two semesters of Anatomy and Physiology combined courses with a lab each (A&P I and A&P II) - General Psychology# A minimum of 3 credit hours Any course taken within a psychology department/unit will be acceptable - Exercise Physiology A minimum of 3 credit hours - Pathophysiology #- A minimum of 3 credit hours - Human Nutrition# A minimum of 3 credit hours - Kinesiology# A minimum of 3 credit hours - Sports Medicine#\ course or equivalent\ A minimum of 1 credit hours (recommended)
+- Biology- A minium of 4 credits (including a lab) - Human Anatomy & Physiology A minimum of 8 credits (including two labs\) for science majors -Anatomy and physiology courses for non-science majors and non-human anatomy and physiology course are not acceptable. - Option 1: One semester of Human Anatomy with lab and one semester of Human Physiology with lab - Option 2: Two semesters of Anatomy and Physiology combined courses with a lab each (A&P I and A&P II) - General Psychology A minimum of 3 credit hours Any course taken within a psychology department/unit will be acceptable - Exercise Physiology A minimum of 3 credit hours - Human Nutrition- A minimum of 3 credit hours - Kinesiology- A minimum of 3 credit hours - Sports Medicine\ course or equivalent\ A minimum of 1 credit hours (recommended)

-\Submission of transcripts from required courses and/or degree conferring institution may be required to verify acceptance by the program administration; KHP 1100 Introduction to Sports Medicine will be offered online every regular term, as well as Term 5 during the summer
+\Submission of transcripts from required courses and/or degree conferring institution may be required to verify acceptance by the program administration.